Holy Family Catholic Church - New York City (Photo: Steven E. Lawson)

 5 manuals, 98 stops, 69 ranks

-Turner provided a movable five-manual drawknob console that controls five divisions in the gallery and two divisions located on the right side of the chancel.
-The Positiv division, exposed on the wall of the Chancel, was installed in 1999 by the Wicks Organ Company of Highland, Ill.
-The organ includes many digital stops by Walker Technical Company, Zionsville, Penn.
+Turner provided a movable five-manual drawknob console that controls five divisions in the gallery and two divisions in the chancel.
+The Positiv division, exposed on the right wall of the chancel, was installed in 1999 by the Wicks Organ Company of Highland, Ill.
+Digital stops are by Walker Technical Company, Zionsville, Penn.

-Great Organ (Manual II) – 61 notes, expressive
+Great Organ (Manual II) – 61 notes, enclosed

 16